 - Should be small.

 - Small number of instance variables.

 - Base class should know nothing about their derivatives.

 - Better to have many functions than to pass some code into a function to select a behaviour.

-- Prefer non-static methods to static methods.
+- Prefer (public) non-static methods to static methods.
 Unless you’re certain you won’t need polymorphic behaviour.